Learning One Representation to Optimize All Rewards: Learning and Using Forward-Backward Representations

-\paragraph{Incorporating prior information.} Trying to plan in advance for all possible rewards in an arbitrary environment may be too generic and problem-agnostic, and become difficult in large environments, requiring long exploration and a large $d$ to accomodate all rewards.
-Prior information can be incorporated in several ways into the $FB$ method, by focussing on certain types of rewards or parts of the space.

-First, $F$ and $B$ may be trained only on values of $z_R$ corresponding to a category of rewards specified in advance.
-For instance, training only on $z_R=B(s)$ with $s$ in some set $S'\subset S$ learns the optimal policies for reaching all states $s\in S'$.
-Any prior (e.g., Bayesian) on rewards may be incorporated this way.
-In our experiments, $z$ was just sampled from a rescaled Gaussian.

-Second, we are often interested in rewards depending, not on the full state, but only on a part or some features of the state (e.g., a few components of the state, such as the position of an agent, or its neighbordhood, rather than the full environment).
+\paragraph{Incorporating prior information on rewards in $B$.} Trying to plan in advance for all possible rewards in an arbitrary environment may be too generic and problem-agnostic, and become difficult in large environments, requiring long exploration and a large $d$ to accommodate all rewards.
+In practice, we are often interested in rewards depending, not on the full state, but only on a part or some features of the state (e.g., a few components of the state, such as the position of an agent, or its neighbordhood, rather than the full environment).

 If this is known in advance, the representation $B$ can be trained on that part of the state only, with the same theoretical guarantees (Appendix, Theorem~\ref{thm:main2}). $F$ still needs to use the full state as input.
-This way, the FB model \eqref{eq:FBprobs} does not have to learn how often every $(s',a')$ is reached, only the part of interest in $(s',a')$.
-More generally, if $\phi\from S\times A \to G$ is a feature map to some features $g=\phi(s,a)$, and if we know that the reward will be a function $R(g)$, then the same theorem holds with $B(g)$ everywhere instead of $B(s,a)$, and with the successor density $m^\pi(s,a,g)$ instead of $m^\pi(s,a,s',a')$ (Appendix, Theorem~\ref{thm:main2}). \option{Learning the latter is done by replacing $\partial_\theta m_\theta^\pi(s_0,a,s_0,a)$ with $\partial_\theta m_\theta^\pi(s_0,a,\phi(s_0,a))$ in the first term in \eqref{eq:mtd} \cite{successorstates}.} Rewards can be arbitrary functions of $g$, so this is more general than \cite{borsa2018universal} which only considers rewards linear in $g$.
-For instance, in MsPacman below, we let $g$ be the position of the agent, so we can optimize any reward function that depends on this position.
+This way, the FB model of the transition probabilities \eqref{eq:defM} only has to learn the future probabilities of the part of interest in the future states, based on the full initial state $(s_0,a_0)$.
+Explicitly, if $\phi\from S\times A \to G$ is a feature map to some features $g=\phi(s,a)$, and if we know that the reward will be a function $R(g)$, then Theorem~\ref{thm:main} still holds with $B(g)$ everywhere instead of $B(s,a)$, and with the successor measure $M^\pi(s_0,a_0,\d g)$ instead of $M^\pi(s_0,a_0,\d s',\d a')$ (Appendix, Theorem~\ref{thm:main2}). \option{Learning is done by replacing $\partial_\theta m_\theta^\pi(s_0,a_0,s_0,a_0)$ with $\partial_\theta m_\theta^\pi(s_0,a_0,\phi(s_0,a_0))$ in the first term in \eqref{eq:mtd} \cite{successorstates}.} Rewards can be arbitrary functions of $g$, so this is more general than \cite{borsa2018universal} which only considers rewards linear in $g$.
+For instance, in MsPacman below, we let $g$ be the 2D position $(x,y)$ of the agent, so we can optimize any reward function that depends on this position.